arjanvdmeij/msp4-bricksticker/README.md

 It is a small bug that will need tending in time, however for the moment, it is left as is.
 The desktop version does not have this same issue at all.

-While 'rebooting' the site in a MaterializeCSS form, I ran into issues with stripe payments, where stripe.js wuold throw an error and not process payments.
+While 'rebooting' the site in a MaterializeCSS framework, I ran into issues with stripe payments, where stripe.js wuold throw an error and not process payments.
-After (a LOT) of trial and error, it turned out that adding in the CSS class `hide` into the form template directly, which is possible when using django-materializecss-form (e.g. `{{ payment_form.cvv | materializecss:'s3 hide'}}`), caused the form to fail.
+After (a LOT of) trial and error, it turned out that this is a problem with select fields in Materialize combined with Django forms which caused the form to fail.
+There is not a solution for that that I could find.
-By the time that became clear, I was on route to upgrade from Stripe v2 to Stripe v3.
-This needs finishing still, but hiding the form field in its own separate `div` solved the problem with payments.
+By the time this became clear, I was on route to upgrade from Stripe v2 to Stripe v3.
+This needs finishing still, but changing the select fields for month and year to min-max decimal fields solved the problem for now.
+*This also led me to wanting the fields set to required, leading to changes to stripe.js*
+*Stripe by default does not return the user input to the server, instead creating a token and basically destroying the form.
+This was why fields were needed to be set as 'not required', which then lead to the (valid) option of not issuing the cvv code.
+I want all fields to be filled (and obviously valid), so I went and modified stripe.js to not return the data the user had put in to the server, but fake data along with the real stripe-generated token.*

 Another interesting bug was trying to apply migrations to the databse after I had split off a settings file specifically for the production environment on Heroku.
 In booting on Heroku a check was built in to perform any migrations needed, which it did.
 Based on the general Dev/Travis configuration.
 And once done, boot the application using the production settings.
 Needless to say settings are now integrated again in a single file and settings are applied based on an environment variable.

+**There is currently a bug in my environment that prevents collection of static files to S3**, instead creating a 'staticfiles' directory in the root of the project.
+While it needs fixing, the current **workaround** is to collect the files locally, then manually putting them into the S3 bucket.
+I have tried to fix this problem, but to no avail so far.
+While crude, the workaround works, and it is referenced in the additional Word Document as well in the deployment section.
+My apologies!

 Any other things I've run into were simply my fault, and corrected on-the-go whenever needed.
 Whenever a page was changed, adjustments were made to parts broken elsewhere.
 This mostly applies to the HTML and CSS where changes for specific screensizes would break things.
 I do not consider those bugs however.